Andy-set-studio/educationlinks.fyi/README.md

 ## Contributing

 Contributions of **all kinds** will be much appreciated.
-Please [mailto:me@andy-bell.design](email me) if you want to be part of the admin team to help keep this thing running.
+Please [email me](mailto:me@andy-bell.design) if you want to be part of the admin team to help keep this thing running.

 ### To add content